consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 #### 2.04.1 `POST $status_callback` Response

-Covered Business SHOULD make a best effort to ensure that a 200 status is recorded for the most recent status update.
+Privacy Infrastructure Providers SHOULD make a best effort to ensure that a 200 status is recorded for the most recent status update.
 The body of the callback's response SHOULD be discarded and not be considered for parsing by the Covered Business.

 ### 2.05 `POST /revoke` ("Data Rights Revoke" endpoint)

-An Authorized Agent SHALL provide Users with a mechanism to request cancellation of an open or in progress request by sending a Data Rights Revoke request with the following body parameters:
+An Authorized Agent SHALL provide Users with a mechanism to request cancellation of an open or in progress request by sending a Data Rights Revoke request with the following JSON object encoded as a signed JSON Web Token:

 ```
 {